we all need a little help sometimes

 This is what I had waited for all day.
 This moment.
 My eyes drifted across the pages and into another world.

 Just then, I heard a loud sound screeching out from behind my daughter’s bathroom door where she was taking a shower.
 I’d heard this sound before; in fact, I’d heard it just about every single day.
-River had heard it too, although you wouldn’t know it as his head had been jolted up and ears fully raised.
+River was used to it too, although you wouldn’t know it as his head had been jolted up with alarm.
 I leaned forward onto my elbows and closed my book around my finger to not lose my place.
 I had no intention of getting up.

 There it was again – that nauseating sound repeating itself as if an echo.